 It has been shown that inflation will have a lesser impact on higher-income households, as they spend more money on non-essentials and thus have "extras" that can be given up if inflation rates get high.

 Inflation has a bigger impact on lower-income households.
 You have to eat, consume energy, and buy basic necessities.
 When prices rise on these items, lower-income households don't have as many things in their budget they can cut out.
 They have to find a way to cover the necessities.

 What to do: Monitor spending needs and withdrawals on a year-by-year basis and make adjustments as necessary.
-If you are a lower-income household, consider investing in an energy efficient home, starting a garden and living somewhere with easy access to public transportation.
+If you are a lower-income household, consider investing in an energy-efficient home, starting a garden, or living somewhere with easy access to public transportation.

 These estimates come from looking at total healthcare-related spending, which includes premiums for Medicare Part B, Medigap policies, or a Medicare Advantage plan, as well as co-pays and doctor's visits, lab work, prescriptions, and money for hearing, dental, and vision care.

 What to do: Take time to estimate your health care costs in retirement.
 It is better to assume they will be high and that you will have to spend your full deductible each year.
 If you don't incur the expense, then you are free to spend the money on something else.
 Planning this way leaves you room for extras.
 It is much better than coming up short.